pravega/charts/charts/pravega-operator/README.md

 ## Version Compatibility

-The following table lists which version of the pravega operator chart would install which version of the pravega operator.
+The following table lists which version of the pravega operator chart would install which version of the pravega operator by default.

 | Chart Version | App Version |
 | ------------- | ----------- |